centiservice/matssocket/README.md

 MatsSocket is a WebSocket-based client-server solution which bridges the asynchronous message based nature of [Mats<sup>3</sup>](https://github.com/centiservice/mats3) all the way out to your end user client applications, featuring bidirectional communication.
-It consists of a small MatsSocketServer API which is implemented on top of the _ Mats<sup>3</sup> API_ and _JSR 356 Java API for WebSockets_ (which most Servlet Containers implement), as well as client libraries - for which there currently exists JavaScript and Dart/Flutter implementations.
+It consists of a small MatsSocketServer API which is implemented on top of the _Mats<sup>3</sup> API_ and _JSR 356 Java API for WebSockets_ (which most Servlet Containers implement), as well as client libraries - for which there currently exists JavaScript and Dart/Flutter implementations.

 Java server API and implementation: [Maven Repository](https://mvnrepository.com/artifact/io.mats3.matssocket)
 JavaScript client: [npm](https://www.npmjs.com/package/matssocket)
 Dart/Flutter client: [pub.dev](https://pub.dev/packages/matssocket)

+**Instant boot after git clone**: To start the test server on localhost, run <code>./gradlew matsSocketTestServer</code>
+from project root, or run the <code>io.mats3.matssocket.MatsSocketTestServer</code> class from your IDE.
+Go to http://localhost:8080.
+It provides a menu of different examples, and can run the JS Client integration tests in the browser (which connects to the same server).

+## Overview

 To get a gist of how this works on the client, here is a small JavaScript client code example:
 ```javascript